-The number of guided modes is determined by the wavelength and the refractive index profile.
+The number of guided modes is determined by the wavelength (or optical frequency) and the refractive index profile.
 For step-index fibers, the relevant quantities are the core radius and the numerical aperture; the latter depends on the refractive index contrast between fiber core and cladding.
 In combination, these quantities determine the V number of step-index fibers.
 For large V values, the number of modes is roughly V2 / 2, when counting both polarization directions.
 Particularly for fibers with a relatively large core (right-hand side in Figure 1), the number of supported modes can be very high.

-Highly multimode fibers can guide light with poor beam quality and high optical power (e.g. generated with a high-power diode bar), but for preserving the beam quality of a light source with higher brightness it can be better to use a fiber with smaller core and moderate numerical aperture, even though efficient launching of light into the fiber may then be more difficult.
+Highly multimode fibers can guide light with poor beam quality and high optical power (e.g. generated with a high-power diode bar), but for preserving the beam quality of a light source with higher radiance it can be better to use a fiber with smaller core and moderate numerical aperture, even though efficient launching of light into the fiber may then be more difficult.

 Compared with standard single-mode fibers, multimode fibers usually have significantly larger core areas, but also generally a higher numerical aperture of e.g. 0.2–0.3.
 The latter leads to robust guidance, even under conditions of tight bending, but also to higher propagation losses without bending, as irregularities at the core–cladding interface can scatter light more effectively.
 The refractive index profile is usually rectangular (→ step-index fibers), but sometimes parabolic (see below).